 The increasing impact of genetics in healthcare and the development of newer sophisticated technologies requires close collaboration between scientists and clinicians to deliver a high quality service to patients.
 The Masters in Medical Genetics covers the delivery of a modern clinical genetics service, including risk analysis and application of modern genetic and genomic technologies in diagnostics and population screening.

 - MSc (Med Sci): 12 months full-time; (24 months part-time by special arrangement)

 - Contact: Miss Caitlin Welsh: firstname.lastname@example.org

-- A key strength of this fully up-to-date programme is that it is delivered by highly dedicated, multi-award-winning teaching and clinical staff of the University, with considerable input from hospital-based Regional Genetics Service clinicians and clinical scientists.
+- This is a fully up-to-date programme delivered by highly dedicated, multi-award-winning teaching and clinical staff of the University, with considerable input from hospital-based Regional Genetics Service clinicians and clinical scientists.

-- The full spectrum of genetic services will be represented, from counseling of patients and their families to diagnostic testing of individuals and screening of entire populations for genetic conditions (eg the NHS prenatal and newborn screening programmes).
+- The full spectrum of genetic services is represented, from patient and family counselling to diagnostic testing of individuals and screening of entire populations for genetic conditions: eg the NHS prenatal and newborn screening programmes.